Pressure injury prevention measures to take if a patient has a braden scale of less than 18 (list at least 3)

 What are SMART goals.

-These 2 things require 2 nurses be present to help ensure sterile procedure.
+These 2 procedures require 2 nurses be present to help ensure sterile procedure is maintained.

 What are foley catheter insertion and central line dressing changes.